Open Banking can let you see all of your accounts, wherever you bank, together in one place

 There are two ways that a TPP could have access to your account information.

 Application Programming Interface (API) based access: the TPP will ask you

 for your consent and you will be securely redirected to M&S Bank's online authentication

 process.
 This will be similar to the way you sign in to our Internet Banking service.
 If

-you're using our Mobile Banking app, you'll simply be able to use face recognition or Touch
+you're using our Mobile Banking app, you'll simply be able to use your fingerprint or face

 If you have any problems authenticating, make sure you follow the process with step-by-step

 on-screen instructions on how to generate the security code.